onevodev/containers-onevo/helium-pod-environment/README.md

 ## HOWTO:

+`chmod 700 *.sh` in the root directory should get you started.

 The scripts are set up in the following way, in the order they should be run:

 - `setup-environment.sh` : set up a pod with options specified in `POD_OPTS`, volumes specified in `VOLUMES` and containers necessary. [*Node-RED, InfluxDB and Telegraf*]